Submission window is now open with applications accepted through August 31, 2021

 To create a competitive selection process challenging students and residents to research innovative and cutting-edge practices that will impact the care of patients into the future, to share this work within the field of pharmacy, and to provide financial support to achieve these outcomes.

 Grant applications are accepted annually May-August 31.
 Apply today.

-The five grant receipients had posters accepted for the CPNP 2021 Annual Meeting.
+The three grant receipients had posters accepted for the CPNP 2021 Annual Meeting.
 Congratulations!

 Madilyn Eberle, Pharmacy Student, Purdue University College of Pharmacy: "Assessing the Need for Gender Diverse Education Amongst Practicing Community Pharmacists"

 Zach Krauss, Pharmacy Student, Cedarville University School of Pharmacy: "Analyzing the Effect Art Therapy Interventions and Wellness Programs Have on Graduate Pharmacy Students’ Mental Health"